DavidP101/DavidP101.github.io/README.md

 * I first changed the collision type on one of the actor's static mesh components (if the actor did not have a static mesh component I created a volume instead and applied it to that).
 * Following this, I then implemented the Interactable interface and provided my definitions for Interact and Exit Interact.

-Whenever the volume around the player comes into contact with an interactable it then adds it to a potential interactable array and the best one is chosen by means of a dot product with the player's camera.
+Whenever the volume around the player comes into contact with an interactable it then adds it to a potential interactables array and the best one is chosen by means of a dot product with the player's camera.

 ### Day-Night Cycle